 A regular check-up for your furnace is probably at the bottom of your to-do list.
 However, as we approach the less-popular winter months, now is the ideal time to make sure your furnace is ready to provide you maximum comfort throughout the cold season.

-.
-Just like most mechanical equipment, the working life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
-In addition, regular cleanings can help pinpoint concerns before they become big problems and you end up paying emergency rates on a cold winter night.
-Plus, because furnaces burn fuel to make it hot, it’s important to inspect all the various components to ensure there aren’t any ruptures or leaks that could impact the safety of your household.
+Among the leading ways to stop your furnace from going on strike and make sure it runs like a lean machine is with yearly scheduled tune-ups on your furnace.
+Just like most mechanical equipment, the working life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are performing efficiently.
+Also, regular cleanings can help pinpoint concerns before they become big problems and you end up paying emergency rates on a cold winter night.
+Additionally, because furnaces burn fuel to heat things up, it’s important to take a look at all the various parts to ensure there aren’t any ruptures or leaks that could impact the safety of your household.
 Taking the time to schedule a tune-up, even when it’s not making that odd rattling noise you’ve been ignoring, will save you time, stress, and money throughout the heating season.

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season:

-If you pull out your home’s air filter, hold it up to a light.
-If you can’t see light coming through it, it’s most likely been a while since your last heating service, and likely time to get a new one.
-If it’s a simple disposable air filter, just buy a like-size new one.
+If you take out your home’s air filter, hold it up to a light.
+If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to swap it out.
+If it’s a simple disposable air filter, just get a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be changed.
-Refer to the filter packaging to see how long the new air filter is supposed to be used.
-2. Double check your thermostat.
+Read the filter packaging to see how long the new air filter is designed to be used.

 3. Open up your air vents.